Jeremy Pena Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.88).
+- The Athletics' 6.83 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (88 total, 1.7 per game).
+- The Athletics surrender the most home runs in baseball (88 total, 1.7 per game).

-- Kaprielian (0-4 with an 8.68 ERA and 30 strikeouts in 28 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.
+- Muller will start for the Athletics, his first of the season.

-- The righty's most recent appearance was on Sunday against the Houston Astros, when he tossed five innings, surrendering one earned run while allowing three hits.

-- The 29-year-old has an ERA of 8.68, with 9.6 strikeouts per nine innings, in eight games this season.
-Opponents are batting .297 against him.
+- The 25-year-old left-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.